-The Calvin Alumni Association is composed of all persons who have attended Calvin College for at least one year or who have completed eight courses.
+The Calvin Alumni Association, founded in 1907, is composed of all persons who have attended Calvin College for at least one year or who have completed eight courses.
 Persons who have graduated from Calvin Theological Seminary are also considered members of the Association.
-There are currently more than 44,000 Calvin alumni around the world, many of whom are part of local alumni chapters.
+There are currently more than 46,000 Calvin alumni around the world, many of whom are part of over 30 local alumni chapters.